LeviKidder/Train-GPT-2-To-Write-in-Author-Style/README.md

 There you go.
 Now you can watch your desktop think.

 There are a ton of little things that you can mess with including temperature and stuff, but I'm not going to get into them here, because I don't know enough about it.
-This is just how to get old GPT-2 Running on my personal rig, and it might work and it might not. have fun and good luck!
+This is just how to get old GPT-2 Running on my personal rig, and it might work and it might not.
+Feel free to post in issues if you have any, I will help if I can.
+Have fun and good luck!